 Focus on Diversification

 When it comes to your Pinterest marketing strategy, it’s really time to shift your focus to diversification.
-This means that if you have been staying in that safe zone of creating regular fresh pins, you need to branch out into creating enticing video pins and story pins (need help with video pins?
+This means that if you have been staying in that safe zone of creating regular fresh pins, you need to branch out into creating enticing video pins and idea pins (need help with video pins?
 Simple Pin offers a video creation service).

 Resources Mentioned in the Podcast: